-• Why are substantiation rates low?
-APS substantiation rates, in which the abuse has been verified and the perpetrator has been confirmed, have been consistently low over the years.
-The reported rate in 2017 was less than 1%.
-Under this process, perpetrators can continue to offend and never get caught.
-Investigation over why these rates are low is warranted.
+Further investigation over why these rates are low needs to occur.

 The Administration for Community Living released voluntary guidelines for state adult protective services systems.
 The report found that across the U.S., higher levels of education and more training are associated with higher substantiation rates, but it is unclear what the training requirements are for APS staff members.
 In addition, relationships with police and forensic centers strengthen investigations, but it is unknown how strong these relationships are in Arizona.